lunarc/lunarc_docs/docs/ddt_debugger.md

 This document gives basic instruction on how to start a debugging session using the DDT debugger on the Aurora system at LUNARC.
 This document is based on DDT version 6.0.2 currently installed on Aurora.
 There is currently a centralised SNIC license hosted by NSC.
 The licenses are shared between the users of all the SNIC systems.
 So please be considerate to other users fellow regarding for how many licenses your use (time and number of cores).

 DDT is a powerful debugger for serial and parallel programs.
-The tool is developed and maintained by Allinea Software.
-It is part of the Allinea's Forge suite.
+The tool is developed and maintained by ARM.
+It is part of the ARM's Forge suite.
 A number of parallel programming models are supported.
 This includes MPI, OpenMP and a number of GPU languages.
-This document is not a DDT userguide, we refer our users to the documentation available from the [ARM website](http://www.allinea.com/product-documentation), in particular their [user guide](http://content.allinea.com/downloads/userguide-forge.pdf).
+This document is not a DDT userguide, we refer our users to the documentation available from the [ARM website](https://www.arm.com/products/development-tools/server-and-hpc/forge), in particular their [user guide](https://developer.arm.com/documentation/101136/2113/?lang=en).

 # Getting started with DDT on Aurora